hbctraining/scRNA-seq_online/lessons/06_SC_SCT_normalization.md

 library(cowplot)
 ```

+Before we make any comparisons across cells, we will **apply a simple normalization.** This is solely for the purpose of exploring the sources of variation in our data.

 The input for this analysis is a `seurat` object.
 We will use the one that we created in the QC lesson called `filtered_seurat`.

-##  Explore sources of unwanted variation

-Correction for biological covariates serves to single out particular biological signals of interest, while correcting for technical covariates may be crucial to uncovering the underlying biological signal.
-The most common biological data correction is to remove the effects of the cell cycle on the transcriptome.
-This data correction can be performed by a simple linear regression against a cell cycle score which is what we will demonstrate below.

-The first step is to explore the data and see if we observe any effects in our data.
-The raw counts are not comparable between cells and we can't use them as is for our exploratory analysis.
-So we will **perform a rough normalization** by dividing by total counts per cell and taking the natural log.
-This normalization is solely for the purpose of exploring the sources of variation in our data.

-> **NOTE**: Seurat recently introduced a new normalization method called  _**sctransform**_, which simultaneously performs variance stabilization and regresses out unwanted variation.
-This is the normalization method that we are implementing in our workflow.

 ```r
 # Normalize the counts